Sudden Infant Death Syndrome (SIDS)

 - Putting babies on their back for sleep and naps.
 Babies should be placed on their back for all sleeping until they are 1 year old.
 Don't lay your baby down on his or her side or belly for sleep or naps.

 - Putting babies in other positions while they are awake.
 Putting your baby in other positions helps your baby grow stronger.
 It also helps prevent your baby from having a misshaped head.
 When your baby is awake, hold your baby.
 Or give your baby time on their tummy while awake and supervised for short periods of time beginning soon after coming home from the hospital.
 Slowly increase tummy time to at least 15 to 30 minutes each day by 7 weeks old.
 Try not to let your baby sit in a seat or swing for long periods of time.

 - Using proper bedding.
 Your baby should sleep on a firm, flat mattress or firm surface with no slant.
 Cover the mattress with a fitted sheet.
 Don’t use fluffy blankets or comforters.
 Don’t let your baby sleep on a waterbed, sofa, sheepskin, pillow, or other soft material.
 Don’t put soft toys, pillows, or bumper pads in the crib.

 - Not overheating.
 Keep your baby warm but not too warm.
 The temperature in your baby’s room should feel comfortable to you.
 Avoid overbundling, overdressing, or covering an infant's face or head.
 Don't put a hat on your baby when indoors.

 - Sharing a room.
-The American Academy of Pediatrics recommends that infants sleep close to the parent's bed, but in a separate crib or bassinet for infants.
-This is recommended ideally for the baby's first year.
+The American Academy of Pediatrics advises that infants sleep close to the parent's bed, but in a separate crib or bassinet for infants.
+This is advised ideally for the baby's first year.
 But you should do this at least for the first 6 months.